 IACA will offering the following discounts on both of the tuition fee options for the Summer Academy 2019:

-* Argentina, Austria, Azerbaijan, Chile, China, Hungary, Kuwait, Liechtenstein, Malaysia, Mongolia, Romania, Russian Federation, Slovakia, Thailand.
+* Afghanistan, Argentina, Austria, Azerbaijan, Chile, China, Egypt, Hungary, Kazakhstan, Kuwait, Liechtenstein, Malaysia, Mongolia, Russian Federation.

 This scheme remains valid until revocation.
 It may be modified or superseded by later schemes at any time.